| Area Info The

 Beach.
 In summer there are often jazz concerts in the

 evenings.
 You may also want to visit the golf course there.
+If

 the oceanfront isn't your forte, you may prefer a visit inland